 All homework questions and comments about the reading should be posted on the discussion board (DB) located on BB so that the entire class can benefit from both the question and the discussion relating to the process and solution.
 You are expected to post comments and/or questions that relate to classmates' questions - just as you would participate in conversations during group work in a classroom.
 Of course, this "conversation" is not immediate, so it is in your best interest not to wait until the last minute to work on your assignments.
-In addition, I may occasionally post DB prompts, and I expect you to participate fully in that discussion as well.
 You should plan to spend time on the computer monitoring these discussions several times throughout the week.
-Please do not email homework questions.
+Please do not email homework questions to the instructor.
 If you do, I will ask you to post that question to the DB.
 The rationale for this policy is that I want all students to benefit from all questions/comments, just as students would in a face-to-face class.
 The only exceptions to this rule are questions of a personal nature - those should always be communicated privately.